-- The retaining rings are designed only for use with "ISOFIX" child seats. - Never secure child seats without the "ISOFIX" system, retaining belts or objects to the fastening rings this can result in potentially fatal injuries to the child. - Ensure that the child seat is secured correctly to the "ISOFIX" anchors.
+- The retaining rings are designed only to be used with "ISOFIX" child seats. - Never secure child seats without the "ISOFIX" system, retaining belts or objects to the fastening rings - this can result in potentially fatal injuries to the child. - Ensure that the child seat is secured correctly to the "ISOFIX" anchors. ■

-Fig. 32 Instrument panel
+Fig. 31 Dash panel